genestack/user-tutorials/user-guide/source/guide/pipelines.rst

 The table includes information about:

-- *PROBE ID* - an identifier of the probe which is designed to interrogate a given sequence;
+- *PROBE ID* - chip-specific identifier of the microarray probe;
-- *GENE* - a gene interrogated to a particular probe.
-If you click on the gene name, you'll get a list of Gene Ontology terms representing the properties of the gene product.
+- *GENE* - the gene symbol corresponding to that probe (according to the microarray annotation file).
+Clicking on the gene name will show you a list of associated gene ontology (GO) terms;

 .. image:: images/dose_response_analysis_gene_ontology.png

-- *BMD* - a benchmark dose (BMD) is computed for gene and used to estimate acceptable dose levels of exposure;
+- *BMD* - the benchmark dose, corresponding to the dose above which the corresponding gene shows a significant change in expression, according to the best-fitting of the 3 models used.
+It is calculated using the following
+  formula:

+  Let m(d) be the expected gene expression at dose d.
+The BMD then satisfies the following equation: |m(BMD)-m(0)| = 1.349*σ.
+In this formula, σ is the standard deviation of the response at dose 0, which we approximate by the sample standard deviation of the model residuals.

-- *BEST MODEL* - an optimal model for gene suggested based on the Akaike Information Criterion (AIC);
+- *BEST MODEL* - the model with the optimal Akaike Information Criterion (AIC) among the 3 models that were fitted for the gene ; the AIC rewards models with small residuals and penalizes models with many coefficients, to avoid overfitting;
-- *MEAN EXPR* - a mean gene expression at a given dose level;
+- *MEAN EXPR* - average expression of the gene across all doses;
-- *T* - the Student’s t-statistic used for comparison between two groups of data;
+- *T* - the moderated t-statistic computed by limma to test for differential expression of the gene;
-- *P* - p-value;
+- *P* - unadjusted p-value testing for differential expression of the gene across doses;
-- *FDR* - false discovey rate value;
+- *FDR* - false discovery rate (p-value, adjusted for multiple testing);
-- *B* - a slope parameter, depicting the steepness of the dose-response curve.
-  It will be negative in case of an increasing dose-response relationship.

-Here is the dose-response curves (linear and EMax models) for *MCOLN1* gene:
+- *B* - B statistic computed by limma to test for differential expression of the gene.
+Mathematically, this can be interpreted as the log-odds that the gene is differentially expressed.

+Here are examples of dose response curves as they are displayed in the
+application:

+..
+TODO
 .. image:: images/dose_response_analysis_plot.png

-Let *m(d)* be the expected gene expression at dose *d*.
-The BMD then satisfies the following equation: *|m(BMD)-m(0)| = 1.349σ*.
-In this formula, *σ* is the standard deviation of the response at dose 0, which we approximate by the sample standard deviation of the model residuals.

-If you specified pathways annotation, the application shows you pathways enrichment (see in "Pathways" tab).
+In the "Pathways" tab, you can see a list of significantly enriched pathways, based on the detected differentially expressed genes and the pathway annotation file supplied to the analysis application.

+..
+TODO
 .. image:: images/dose_response_analysis_pathways.png

 The table includes: